 The Law Office of Michael D. Mirne takes great pride in its high rate of success in reducing Real Estate Tax Assessments.
 Our office has handled several hundred tax appeals, very often on a contingency fee basis, reducing the assessments for over 80% of our tax appeal clients throughout the State of New Jersey.
 We have appeared for commercial and residential tax appeals before the State Tax Court, as well as the County Boards of Taxation in eight different counties.
-Since 2004, our firm has successfully reduced our clients’ tax assessments by nearly $40 Million.
+Since 2004, our firm has successfully reduced our clients’ tax assessments by more than $45 Million.

 Our representative results include $1,500,000 in assessment reductions in Lavallette and over $8,000,000 in assessment reductions in Lakewood.
 Recently, we were successful in reducing the assessment of a shopping center in Somerset County by more than $2.4 Million.
-In 2008, Mr. Mirne became one of a select few attorneys to become certified by the State of New Jersey as a Tax Assessor.
-His training in appraising and tax assessments makes him a skilled negotiator and zealous advocate in trying tax appeal matters.
+In 2015, we reduced assessments for our clients by more than $5.1 Million.

 The appeal process starts with an application to either the County Tax Board or the State Tax Court.
 For the past several years, most appeals were due on April 1.
 However, due to recent change in law, most Monmouth County Tax Appeals are now due on January 15.
 Our firm will handle all filings and appearances before the County Tax Board or State Tax Court.
 Please contact us at least 3 weeks prior to the filing deadline in order to start the process.